dmouscher/nomic/rules-3.md

 For his spectacular abuse of Tacos he is awarded the following:
 He is given 1 AtomicTaco, which is an item that has no effect on the game.

+## 408

+A player wins when they have 200 points.
+More than one player may win.
+This paragraph does not come into effect until January 1st 2020, 12:00 AM Central Standard Time.

+At January 1st 2020, 12:00 AM Central Standard Time, all players that have at least one claimed tile on the Moon gain 200 points.